Manchester City are priced at 12/1 to win a second consecutive treble in 2023/24 after they were held by Chelsea in the Premier League.

 Manchester City trophy odds:

-In years to come, we may look back on the barren spell and wonder what took City so long to conquer Europe, but with that monkey off the back, the target must surely now be an unprecedented quadruple of Premier League, Champions League, FA Cup and EFL Cup.
+In years to come, we may look back on the barren spell and wonder what took City so long to conquer Europe, but with that monkey off the back, the target looked to be an unprecedented quadruple of Premier League, Champions League, FA Cup and EFL Cup.

 Once the Guardiola machine hit top speed in 2018, becoming the first team in English football history to reach 100 points, a treble – and even quadruple – looked ever more likely.

 The remarkable upset in the FA Cup against Wigan scuppered their first serious treble bid, though they would complete the domestic treble the season after, being agonisingly dumped out of the Champions League at the quarter-final stage against Tottenham, knowing that a semi-final tie with Ajax awaited.

 An off campaign saw Liverpool crowned Premier League champions before City returned with a vengeance the following season.
 City were misfiring at the start of the season, but came good when it mattered, ousting rivals United and winning a fourth straight EFL Cup.

 A first Champions League was within their grasp, facing Chelsea in the final, but the Blues – as they did in the FA Cup semi-final a month earlier – got the better of Guardiola’s men.

 The treble was on the cards again in 2022, with semi-finals in the FA Cup against Liverpool and the Champions League against Real Madrid, but more European heartbreak followed; with Madrid needing two goals as they game entered stoppage time just to force another 30 minutes.

 Los Blancos did just that, winning after extra-time as City’s wait continued.